 The elegant Anderson Park, once home to the late Sir Robert and Lady Anderson, is set in 24 hectares of landscaped gardens, lawn and native bush.
 Located on McIvor Road it was once one of Southland's most iconic buildings and to this day is a testament to the generous spirit of the Anderson family.

-Due to earthquake risk Anderson house was closed to the public in 2014 however the grounds and picnic areas remained open providing a wonderful outing for locals and visitors to the city.
-The Invercargill City Council (ICC) has since begun work on strengthening the building and with Venture Southland has been proactive in determining possible future use of Anderson House as part of the council's long term plan.
+Due to earthquake risk, Anderson house was closed to the public in 2014 however the grounds and picnic areas remained open providing a wonderful outing for locals and visitors to the city.
+The Invercargill City Council (ICC) has since begun work on strengthening the building and with Venture Southland has been proactive in determining the possible future use of Anderson House as part of the council's long term plan.

 A number of potential uses have been identified for the house, including a café, function venue, art gallery, historical house exhibit, and an artist in residence space.

-Venture Southland will continue to work alongside ICC to support future developments of Anderson House.
+Work is continuing with ICC to support future developments of Anderson House.